haqu/climbers/README.md

 The code is released under the [MIT License][5].

-All images are copyrighted by [Sergey Tikhonov][6].
+Game assets are copyrighted by [Sergey Tikhonov][6].
 Please use them only for learning purposes, and don't release with your own project.

 [5]: http://opensource.org/licenses/mit-license.php
 [6]: http://haqu.net/